paduagroup/pol_openmm/build-openmm.md

     nvidia-smi

-shows important information on NVIDIA GPU hardware present, but this doesn't work on frontal machines.
+shows important information on NVIDIA GPU hardware present.
+In computing centers this doesn't work on frontal or submission machines because they don't have GPUs for calculations.
+You need to ssh into the computing nodes with GPUs to check, for example in the PSMN:

+    ssh ssh r730gpu01 nvidia-smi

 ## Installation on the PSMN